marekhudyma/marekhudyma.github.io/_posts/2020-11-01-java-14-new-features.md

 Here I will only mention the most important cleanings made in the JDK.
 * `Concurrent Mark Sweep (CMS) Garbage Collector` ([JEP 363](https://openjdk.java.net/jeps/363)) – has been deprecated by `Java 9`, now has been removed.
-The recomendation is to use G1.
+The recommendation is to use G1.
 Also there are other alternatives, e.g. `ZGC`, `Shenandoah`.
 * `Pack200 Tools and API` ([JEP 367](https://openjdk.java.net/jeps/367)) – was deprecated by `Java 11`, now has been removed.

 # Summary
 Java 14 brought many preview features as standard.
-For me it will always stay in memory as version of Java which proposed experimental version of `records`.
+For me, it will always stay in memory as the version of Java which proposed experimental version of `records`.